rackerlabs/docs-style-guide/style-guide/terminology/alphabetical-terms.rst

        See also *as, since (restricted use)*.
    * - slash
      -
-     - Use *slash* to refer to the / character.
-Use *backslash* to refer to the character.
+     - Use *slash* to refer to the / character, and use *backslash* to refer to the \ character.
 Don't use *slash mark*.
    * - slash mark
      - Don't use
-     - Use *slash* to refer to the / character, and use *backslash* to refer to the character.
+     - Use *slash* to refer to the / character, and use *backslash* to refer to \ the character.
    * - software as a service (SaaS)
      -
      - Note the capitalization of the spelled-out term and the abbreviation.
 On